santoshmn26/Exam-Preparation-For-Hadoop-Spark-developer-CCA175/Sqoop/Readme.md

 An error occurs stating target-dir already exists

-**to over come this error use: delete-target-dir**
+**to overcome this error use: delete-target-dir**

 It deletes the target-dir if exists.
-Ignores if the dir is not present**
+Ignores if the dir is not present
 ```
 sqoop import \
     --connect jdbc:mysql://my.server.com:3306/my_database   \